samwilson/website/content/2004/0331B_poetics-of-space.md

     > Or of some Hermit’s cave, where by his fire
     > The Hermit sits alone.”

-* <quote>“…in the silence, we are seized with the sensation of something vast and deep and boundless.”</quote> — Henri Bosco in ‘Malicroix’, quoted on p.43 of TPOS.
+* > “…in the silence, we are seized with the sensation of something vast and deep and boundless.”</quote> — Henri Bosco in ‘Malicroix’, quoted on p.43 of TPOS.
 * Phenomenology of the imagination demands that poetic image of inhabited space be lived directly, and not reduced to metaphor or simple emotion (p.47).
 * Bachelard seldom comes near describing actual place, forcing me to provide my own imagery – and this is entirely the point!
 No book ever gives me all I need to furnish a room; I must provide the extras, and these extras are all the more meaningful for my having provided them.
 The rooms of my own past come swarming in to fill the gaps left by an author, and make me feel more fully the intended image of this space.
 * > The soft wax entered into the polished substance under the pressure of hands and the effective warmth of a woolen cloth.
 Slowly the tray took on a dull lustre.
 It was as though the radiance induced by magnetic rubbing emanated from the hundred-year-old sapwood, from the very heart of the dead tree, and spread gradually, in the form of light, over the tray.
 The old fingers possesed of every virtue, the broad palm, drew from the solid block with its inanimate fibers, the latent powers of life itself.
 This was creation of an object, a real act of faith, taking place before my enchanted eyes.” –Henri Bosco in _Le jardin d’Hyacinthe_ p.192, quoted on p.67